DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 5. Motion from Apple (Mac OS)

 Motion from Apple is like After Effects from Adobe.
-It integrates seamlessly with Apple Final Cut, which is the Apple pendant to Adobe Premiere Pro.
+It integrates seamlessly with Apple Final Cut, the Apple pendant to Adobe Premiere Pro.

 You can use Motion for compositing, creating motion graphics, titles, transitions, and more.
 You can also work with 360° VR video and color grading within the program.

-Motion also support 2D and 3D graphics, and has in-built particle systems for creating things like smoke, snow, stars bursts, and more.
+Motion also supports 2D and 3D graphics and has built-in particle systems for creating smoke, snow, and starbursts.

 Unfortunately, this being Apple, Motion is only available for Mac OS computers.